CAChemE/Mathematical-Optimization/Proposal.md

 # CAChemE Proposal

 - *Submission Type:* 45 minutes
-- *Title:* Mathematical Optimization with Pyomo
+- *Title:* How to improve your diet and save money with Python
-- *Subtitle (100 chars max):* Usage of Pyomo (Python) to solve different optimization problems
+- *Subtitle (100 chars max):* Mathematical optimization with Pyomo or how to solve LP, NLP and MILP problems with Python
 - *Sub Community:* All
 - *Language:* English
 - *Audience Level:* Beginner